 - a.
 The goal is to promote efficiency in the use of laboratory equipment and expertise in the Department of Animal Science.
 This will require collegiality amongst faculty and graduate students. - b.
 Plan ahead. - c.
 Consult with the laboratory principal investigator (PI). - 1) Communication between the major professor and laboratory PI is advised. - 2) Involve the PI of the laboratory in the INITIAL planning of the experiment.
 Experimental protocols should be written and available. - 3) If PI is not involved in initial planning, then consult with the PI BEFORE the experiment is started.
 The ability to measure something does not justify its inclusion in an experimental protocol. - 4) Problems with samples include too many samples, too few samples, or submission of samples at the wrong time.
 PIs frequently can save you time and money with appropriate sampling schemes. - d.
-Use of laboratory - 1) Set schedule and communicate changes in schedule. - 2) Be sure you know how to run equipment and perform assays (coordinate with people who do know).

-- 3) Pay for reagents and disposable supplies consumed. - 4) Pay for breakage. - 5) Extensive use of equipment may require sharing of maintenance contracts. - 6) Costs involved must be agreed upon before use of laboratory begins. - 7) Clean up after yourself.
-Dispose of waste properly.
+Considerate use of a laboratory facility involves: - 1) Setting a schedule and communicating changes in schedule. - 2) Being sure you know how to run equipment and perform assays (coordinate with people who do know). - 3) Paying for reagents and disposable supplies consumed. - 4) Paying for breakage. - 5) Extensive use of equipment may require sharing of maintenance contracts. - 6) Costs involved must be agreed upon before use of laboratory begins. - 7) Cleaning up after yourself.
+Disposing of waste properly.

-e.
-Isotopes

-- 1) EHS training is mandatory. - 2) PIs are responsible for assurance that laboratories are not contaminated. - 3) There have been problems with outside users not paying attention to details. - 4) Survey of areas must be completed after each use of isotope. - f.
-Ultra-cold freezers minimize exposure time to room temperature when moving samples, especially those of PI. - g.
-Extensive use of PIs expertise may warrant co-authorship. - h.
+- e.
+Isotopes - 1) EHS training is mandatory. - 2) PIs are responsible for assurance that laboratories are not contaminated. - 3) There have been problems with outside users not paying attention to details. - 4) Survey of areas must be completed after each use of isotope. - f.
+Ultra-cold freezers minimize exposure time to room temperature when moving samples, especially those of the PI that owns the freezer. - g.
+Extensive use of PI's expertise may warrant co-authorship. - h.
 Remember, we are guests in other laboratories.
 Courtesy is critical for cooperation.